mirgin01/EGA-VCF-AF-pipeline/README.md

 ## LOGs
 verbosity : true # if true a csv with variants deleted per step will be create.
 This GREATLY affects the execution time.
-plots: true # create box plot showing the distribuition of each sample QC parameter by sex

 ## MODULES TO RUN
 preprocessing : true # if true the module will be run